projectcaluma/ember-emeis/README.md

   // show only a subset of the main navigation entries navigationEntries = ["users", "scopes"];

-  //  integrate a custom button into any edit view.
-On each edit view (e.g. users) you can define a label and a callback function for the button. customButtons = {
+  // On each model edit view (e.g. users) you can define a list of custom buttons.
+Each button needs a label and a callback function.
+Optionally you can highlight the button with the 'type' attribute. customButtons = {
+    users: [
-    users: {
+      {
         label: "My Button", // this could also be an ember-intl translation key
         callback: () => window.alert("test"),
+        type: "danger" // leave blank or choose between primary, danger },
+      {
+        label: "A second Button",
+        callback: () => window.alert("test"),
       }
+    ]
   };

   // define custom fields for a given context (user, scope, role or permission)